 Education and awareness of metal additive manufacturing is still a big challenge for the additive manufacturing industry and all the more for metal additive manufacturing.
 The knowledge and educational resources available in metal additive manufacturing are scarce and this is what makes its adoption all the more restrictive.

-Companies willing to incorporate metal additive manufacturing often face this issue of lack of knowledge about the technology in its employees.
+Companies willing to incorporate metal AM often face this issue of lack of knowledge about the technology in its employees.
 Therefore it becomes very important to educate employees in metal 3D printing principles, its operations, its workflow as well as troubleshooting.

-We will learn about the metal additive manufacturing education in one of our upcoming articles under this same series.
+We will learn about the metal AM education in one of our upcoming articles under this same series.

 About Manufactur3D Magazine: Manufactur3D is an online magazine on 3D printing. which publishes the latest 3D printing news, insights and analysis from all around the world.
 Visit our 3D Printing Education page to read more such informative articles.
 To stay up-to-date about the latest happenings in the 3D printing world, like us on Facebook or follow us on LinkedIn.